AmstradGameDevChallenge/testRPG/README.md

-# testRGP: testing BASIC and C in RPG
+# testRPG: testing BASIC and C in RPG

 Using the same template as main repository (BASICvsC-RPG).